Spoilers For Thursday’s ‘General Hospital’: Willow Worries Shiloh Could Wreak Havoc For Wiley

 — General Hospital (@GeneralHospital) May 2, 2019

 Typically, a potential birth father needs to take the initiative to register himself, whether he knows of the pregnancy or not.
-He may do this ahead of the baby’s birth or within a certain period of time after the birth.
-If he doesn’t, it is generally difficult to intervene in an adoption placement later.
+He may do this ahead of the baby’s birth, or within a certain period of time after the birth.
+If he doesn’t, it is generally difficult to intervene in an adoption placement at a later date.

-In addition, in New York, a birth father trying to intervene in an adoption generally needs to prove to a judge in court that he had been involved, physically and financially, with the child’s mother and the pregnancy for at least six consecutive months prior to the adoption placement.
-Obviously, in Willow and Wiley’s case, Shiloh cannot demonstrate that as she took off once she learned of the pregnancy.
+In addition, in New York at least, a birth father trying to intervene in an adoption generally needs to prove to a judge, in court, that he had been involved, physically and financially, with the child’s mother — and the pregnancy — for at least six consecutive months prior to the adoption placement.
+Obviously, in Willow and Wiley’s case, Shiloh cannot demonstrate that, as she took off once she learned of the pregnancy.

 Willow wants nothing more than to keep Wiley safe, but leaving Port Charles is easier said than done. #GH55